dustinpfister/blog_posts/_posts/js-long-division.md

 <!-- more -->

-## 1 - JavaScript Long Division example ONE
+## 1 - JavaScript Long Division solution ONE

 So just quickly searching around fo solutions for log division I came across [this one here](https://bocoup.com/blog/long-division-in-javascript) that I just hacked over a little, but left largely unchanged.